mevljas/Databases/Seminar/README.md

 ### Task 6 (Planning) (10%)

 ```
-a) In what normal form is the table x_wolrd?
+a) In what normal form is the table x_world?
 b) In what normal form are the four created tables from Task 1.
 c) Draw a conceptual model of the database according to Task 1.
 ```